 In UK law, time limits apply to all compensation claims.
 For personal injuries, the time limit is usually 3-years.
 In most instances, the limitation period starts on the date you had your accident on the business premises.
 Ideally, you should start the claims process as soon as possible.
 This will give you plenty of time to source evidence with your solicitor.
 You should also find it much easier to recall the events that led to you being injured.

-Where a child is injured on a business property, you won’t have to worry too much about the time limit.
+Where a child has been hurt on business property, you won’t have to worry too much about the time limit.
 That’s because a parent, or another responsible adult, can apply for compensation on the child’s behalf at any time before their 18th birthday.
-By becoming a litigation friend for the child, you can overcome the problem that children cannot represent themselves legally, until they turn 18.
+By becoming a litigation friend for the child, you can overcome the problem that children cannot represent themselves legally until they turn 18.

 If you would like to check whether you still have time to begin a claim, please speak to one of our specialists today.